amrelarabi/Ecommerce-laravel-project/readme.md

 # About the project
 ## Main parts
   ⦁	Registration system
-  ⦁	CRUD of product and categories
+  ⦁	CRUD of products and categories
   ⦁	Dashboard of admin
   ⦁	Shopping cart
   ⦁	Payment methods